mmm/higgs-demo/tutorial/README.md

 ## The Infrastructure

-In this tutorial, you'll use the Google Kubernetes Engine (GKE) to run analysis jobs against a limited selection of the
+You will use the Google Kubernetes Engine (GKE) to run analysis jobs against a limited selection of the
 [CERN Open Data](http://opendata.cern.ch/)
-datafiles made available in Google Cloud Storage (GCS).
+made available in Google Cloud Storage (GCS).

 ![Higgs analysis - full architecture](higgs-analysis-full-architecture.svg.png)